-- Get some colored dots, give one to each participant as they arrive.
-Encourage them to talk to 3 other people with the same colored dot before your event really begins.
+- Get some colored dots, give one to each participant as they arrive, and ask them to wear those dots.
+Encourage participants to talk to 3 other people with the same colored dot before your event really begins.

-- After your meeting begins, have a break and have participants share what animal (fruit, super hero, animated character, or fictional character) they wish they were with 3 different people around them.
+- After your meeting begins, have an organized content break for another ice breaker.
+Ask participants to share what animal (fruit, super hero, animated character, or fictional character) they wish they were with 3 different people around them.
 Encourage them to share why.

-- Have participants speak to 3 people they’ve never met before just to say hello, this can happen at any time in the meeting and can be a great energizer, too.
+- Ask participants speak to 3 people they’ve never met before just to say hello.
+This can happen at any time in the event and can be a great energizer, too.

 - For smaller groups, play 2 lies and a truth (everyone shares 3 things about themselves, 2 of them are lies, one is true).
+Then the group can guess what the truth is.
 It was fun as a kid, it’s fun as an adult, too.

-- At the beginning of your events/meetings, ask everyone to share 1-3 reasons about why they came to your event today.
+- At the beginning of your events/meetings, ask everyone to share 1-3 reasons about why they came to your event.

 Do you have other ice breakers that you use?